pseudoyim/galvaneye/README.md

   2. Manually driving the car around the track, a few inches at a time.
 Each time I pressed an arrow key, the car moved in that direction and it captured an image of the road in front of it, along with the direction I told it to move at that instance.
 I collected over 5,000 data points in this manner, which took about ten hours over the course of three days.
 Fortunately, after running the ***img_augment.py*** and ***img_filter_multiply.py*** scripts, I had over 30,000 training images to work with.

 ## Training the neural network
   I used Keras (TensorFlow backend).
 Following Hamuchiwa's example, I kept the structure simple, with only one hidden layer.
 After training my best model, I was able to get an accuracy of about 81% on cross-validation.
 This model was used to have the car drive itself.
 On average, the car makes about one mistake per lap.
-In this context, a "mistake" could be defined as the car driving outside of the lanes without finding its way back onto the track.
+In this context, a "mistake" could be defined as the car driving outside of the lanes with no hope of being able to find its way back.
   I attempted to add convolutional layers to the model to see if that would increase accuracy.
 In the end, these attempts did not pan out and I never got an accuracy above 50% using convolution.

 ## Tying it all together